feyisakedir/Portfolio-2nd-Project/README.md

 # 📖 [ About the Project] <a name="about-project"></a>
-> this is my Second microverse Portfolio Project and technical project!
+> this is my 3rd microverse Portfolio Project and technical project!

-**[Portfolio]** is my second project in microverse platform!
+**[Design Portfolio project middle section of the mobile website.]** is my 3rd project in microverse platform!
 In this I try to update my CSS and HTML programming languages.

 ## 🛠 Built With <a name="built-with"></a>